Rebuilding funds from UnitedHealth begins to flow to businesses in Mpls., St. Paul

 Minnesota Community Care is using the grant from UnitedHealth to serve young people through the activation of additional mobile clinics that provide health, pharmacy and social services.
 Neighbors United Funding Collaborative is establishing a St. Paul fund to reopen, rebuild and in some cases relocate pharmacies, grocery stores and child and elder care centers in the Union Park, Hamline Midway and University Avenue areas.

-The West Broadway Business & Area Coalition will use the funds to do the same but in the north Minneapolis area.
+The West Broadway Business & Area Coalition will use the funds to do the same but in north Minneapolis.

-Allison Sharkey, executive director of the Lake Street Council, said her group is directing the money toward grants to independently-operated health care and mental health nonprofits and businesses.
-It will help them make repairs, restock inventory, replace lost income and in some cases to relocate to new permanent locations.
+Allison Sharkey, executive director of the Lake Street Council, said her group is directing the money toward grants to independently operated health care and mental health nonprofits and businesses.
+It will help them make repairs, restock inventory, replace lost income and in some cases to move to new permanent locations.

-She added that many businesses on Lake Street are under tremendous stress and encouraged people to shop at them.
+She added that many businesses on Lake Street are under tremendous stress, and she encouraged people to shop at them.

 "Businesses like Seward Pharmacy are so important to this community," Sharkey said.
 "To be able to go in, get personalized access to health care close to home in your own language from people who will take the time with you and understand where you're coming from, I'm sure that health outcomes are better in a neighborhood with businesses like this."